seating

 What are round tables about and why do we use them?
 Well, a round table has no head, implying equal status to everyone who sits there.
 This is an ideal table shape for pick-your-own seating—no jockeying for the high-status “head” of the table—and everyone faces everybody else as much as possible, given the laws of geometry.
 As a result, round tables are optimum for small group work when tables are needed (see below).

-The larger the table, the more people you can seat around it, but the further people are from each other.
+The larger the table, the more people you can seat around it, but the farther people are from each other.
 The right table diameter depends on the number of people in each group.
 Unfortunately, round tables that are too large are often used at events.
-In practice, once you’re seated at a table that’s more than 54″ in diameter you need the hearing of a teenager, advanced lip-reading ability, or a working Cone of Silence in order to hear everything that’s going on.
+In practice, once you’re seated at a table that’s more than 54″ in diameter you need the hearing of a teenager, advanced lip-reading ability, or a working Cone of Silence to hear everything that’s going on.

 Tables that are larger than needed will reduce the intimacy of the group, so choose the optimum group size and arrange for the correct size rounds in advance, as shown in this table (green is good):

-Optimum number of seats versus table size
+The optimum number of seats versus table size

 It’s hard to make a strong case for large round tables.
 In my experience, group work that requires a table is less effective with group sizes larger than 8.
 And, using the industry standard formula, a 72″ table requires at least 12.1 sq. ft. of room space per person; a 48″ table requires 13.5 sq. ft.
 If you’re cramming people in so tightly that this difference is important, perhaps you’d enjoy a ride on the Tokyo subway.

-As a 60+ year-old starting-to-go-deaf guy, I find that 60″ tables provide a sub-par conversational experience.
+As a 70+-year-old starting-to-go-deaf guy, I find that 60″ tables provide a sub-par conversational experience.
 I strongly recommend not using group discussion tables larger than 60” for multiple table room sets, because they make it difficult for many people to hear those sitting across the table, even if the room has exceptional sound-deadening acoustics and the tables are spaced more widely apart than normal.

 Do you even need tables at all?